snimmagadda1/azure-terraform-generator/README.md

 Available Commands:
-  group       Generate terraform resource for an Azure ResourceGroup help        Help about any command
+  group       Generate terraform resource for an Azure ResourceGroup help        Help about any command publicip    Generate terraform resource for an Azure Public IP Address version     Print the version number of azure-terraform-generator

 Flags:
   -h, --help   help for azure-terraform-generator